openstreetmap/iD/CONTRIBUTING.md

 4. Clone or download your local copy of iD from your GitHub account using https `git clone https://github.com/<yourgithubaccount>/iD.git` or using ssh `git clone git@github.com:{{yourgithubaccount}}/iD.git`.
 In your local copy you'll have a "remote" called origin.

 5. Switch to the iD directory, create a working branch (choose a descriptive name) and switch to it : `cd iD ; git checkout -b <working-branch-name>`.
-Never do anything in master branch.
+Never do anything in the `develop` branch.

 6. Edit file(s) and try your change locally (See above).